MentoskaPraha/tedx-website/README.md

     -   Custom made by MentoskaPraha

 > **Note**
 > All images in the projects folder are project dependant on what the site owner posts and won't be listed here.
+This also sort of applies to all the images in the logos folder.

 ## Credits